Haar null and Haar meager sets: a survey and new results: Common techniques

 \subsection{Compact sets are small}

-This technique is based on the idea that in non-locally-compact groups the compact sets are \enquote{small} in the sense that they have empty interior, and in some groups we can use this to prove other kinds of smallness.
-The question whether all compact sets are Haar null and/or Haar meager in some Polish group is interesting on its own right, and is not yet answered in general.
+This technique is based on the idea that in non-locally-compact groups the compact sets are \enquote{small} in the sense that they have empty interior.
+This naturally inspires the following question:

-Several known results state that in groups satisfying certain properties the compact sets are Haar null or Haar meager, and these positive answers are also useful as lemmas.
-As both the system of Haar null sets and the system of Haar meager sets are $\sigma$-ideals, these results will also mean that $K_\sigma$ sets (countable unions of compact sets) are Haar null and/or Haar meager in these groups.
+\begin{question} Is it true that the compact subsets are Haar null (or Haar meager) in every non-locally-compact Polish group? \end{question}

+While this question is still open, there are several partial results which give positive answers when some additional assumptions are satisfied.
+It is frequently possible to use these partial results as lemmas.
+As both the system of Haar null sets and the system of Haar meager sets are $\sigma$-ideals, they also imply that $K_\sigma$ sets (countable unions of compact sets) are Haar null and/or Haar meager in these groups.

 The following theorem is \cite[Proposition 12]{Doug}, one of the earliest results in this topic.

 \begin{theorem} Let $G$ be a non-locally-compact Polish group admitting a two-sided invariant metric.
 Then every compact subset of $G$ is Haar null. \end{theorem}